jezzsantos/queryany/samples/ri/README.md

 The top most parent is called the *aggregate root*.

-Any action that you need to perform on child entity (or value type) must be performed on the aggregate root.
+Any action that you need to perform on child entity (or value object) must be performed on the aggregate root.
 Which means that you cannot access or instruct a child entity/value to do anything directly.

 In practice: